I learned from the best!

 Two years ago one of my friends asked me if I was interested in buying some boxes of peaches.
 Her father-in-law was selling them in Utah and they brought a lot of boxes down to Las Vegas.
 Of course I wanted some, thinking I was going to become a peach pro.
 I was dreaming of peach pie, peach jam, canned peaches, and peach pie filling.
 Basically I wanted to be Forest Gump, but with peaches not shrimp.
 I was going to take the peach world by storm.

 The peaches actually got in the way of my busy schedule that they almost went bad.
 So, on a day off from work, my 4 year old daughter and I went to work.
 We canned about 8 jars of peaches and it almost killed me.
 It was the most horrible thing I had ever done.
 But when my husband got home from work he was so impressed with all my hard work he felt bad that he missed out, and promised me he would help me the next time I got more peaches.

 Here we are a year later.
 We are more prepared and I am NOT doing this alone.

 Time to get our peach on.

-Note: If you are a experienced canner, this post is not for you.
+Note: If you are experienced at canning peaches, this post is not for you.
 No offense.
 I am a beginner myself and I don’t think you want a lesson from a beginner.

 I don’t like long recipes.
 And most of the time I won’t read the directions to put things together because I am a little lazy; so this is going to be very simple.

 I got everything at Walmart for a great deal.
-You can also go to canningsupply.com.
+You can also go to canningsupply.com or amazon!

 I say optional because I never use a funnel but I use rubber gloves so I don’t have to wash my hands a million times when I get interrupted.